 Educating and training are important elements of creating bikable and walkable communities, empowering public agency staff, stakeholders, and the public with best practices in active transportation.
 Our staff have led a variety of technical trainings, covering a diverse street design subjects with a bicycle, pedestrian, and active transportation focus.

 NACTO Urban Bikeway Design Guide and Urban Street Design Guide

 National Complete Streets Coalition Instructors

-The National Complete Streets Coalition through an intensive selection process asked a few key Alta staff to be ambassadors for and trainers of Complete Streets so that more communities could experience the great benefits that complete streets can offer.
+The National Complete Streets Coalition through an intensive selection process asked several key Alta staff to be ambassadors for and trainers of Complete Streets so that more communities could experience the great benefits that complete streets can offer.
 Alta’s certified Complete Streets Instructors work with agency staff and decision makers to develop and connect their policies and practices for implementing Complete Streets approaches in their community.

 League of American Bicyclists “League Certified Instructors”

 Alta’s League Cycling Instructors teach classes educate adults and children on how to ride safely and legally, helping them feel more secure about getting on a bike.

 National Safe Routes to School Instructors